 Note that Dutch people traditionally eat at around 1800 in the evening and some restaurant/cafè kitchens can close relatively early (say 2100) by international standards.

 Dutch is the language spoken in the Netherlands – however many people can speak English reasonably well.
 Local cable TV will have CNN, BBC World, BBC1 and BBC2 available.
+Netflix is available in the Netherlands.

 Public holidays for 2020 are 1 January (New Year’s Day), 12/13 April (Easter Sunday/Easter Monday), 27 April (King’s Day), 5 May (Liberation Day), 21 May (Ascension Day), 1 June (Whit Monday), 25/26 December (Christmas Day/Boxing Day).